Dark Spots Decoded: How to Identify Your Type and Find the Right Turmeric Solution

 - Deep pigment (blue-gray tint indicates depth)

-- Ongoing redness (active acne, picking, irritation)
+- Ongoing redness (active acne, skin picking)

-- Sun exposure without protection (creates new pigment daily)
+- Sun exposure without protection

 - Hormonal triggers still active (birth control, pregnancy)

-- Inconsistent product use
+- Inconsistent product use or skipping days

 - Old, established spots (years versus months)